destuar/Complete-CS-Degree/README.md

 Covers the principles of electromagnetism, including electric fields, magnetic fields, and their applications in circuits and technology.

 ## How to Use This Repository

-Each folder in this repository corresponds to one of the courses listed above and contains lecture notes, assignments, readings, and any other resources that are useful for mastering the material.
-While the resources are modeled after Stanford's curriculum, they are intended to be accessible to anyone with an interest in computer science and artificial intelligence.
+Each folder in this repository corresponds to one of the courses listed above.
+Within each course folder, you will find subfolders dedicated to:

+- **Assignments**: Homework and problem sets designed to reinforce the course material.
+- **Final Exam**: Practice exams or previous final exams with accompanying solutions provided.
+- **Lecture Recordings**: Links to or embedded lectures for each class session via YouTube.
+- **Lecture Slides**: Slides, textbooks, and other visual aids for the course material (if available).

-NOTE: All lectures, assignments, exams, and course materials are free and publically available online.
-Additional information can be found at MIT OpenCourseWare and Stanford Online.
+NOTE: While these resources are modeled after Stanford University's curriculum, all lectures, assignments, exams, and course materials are free and publically available online.
+Additional information can be found at **MIT OpenCourseWare** and **Stanford Online**.